 Scope and Usage

 A diagnostic report is the set of information that is typically provided by a diagnostic service when investigations are complete.
 The information includes a mix of atomic results, text reports, images, and codes.
 The mix varies depending on the nature of the diagnostic procedure, and sometimes on the nature of the outcomes for a particular investigation.
-In FHIR, the report can conveyed in a variety of ways including a Document, RESTful API, or Messaging framework.
+In FHIR, the report can be conveyed in a variety of ways including a Document, RESTful API, or Messaging framework.
 Included within each of these, would be the DiagnosticReport resource itself.

 The DiagnosticReport resource has information about the diagnostic report itself, and about the subject and, in the case of lab tests, the specimen of the report.
 It can also refers to the request details and atomic observations details or image instances.
 Report conclusions can be expressed as a simple text blob, structured coded data or as an attached fully formatted report such as a PDF.